berserkwarwolf/SteamOS-alternatives-overview/README.md

 To add a service it is always good to take the current version of the table to match the columns.
 I'll try to merge all PRs in a timely manner.

 open issue or a PR

+# Credits & acknowledgements
+Thanks to the ChimeraOS project for most of the information found on the table, and selfhosted-music-overview for the structure inspiration.